Sensing with near-infrared laser trapped fluorescent nanodiamonds: Methods

-As illustrated in Fig.~\ref{fig:setup}a), several modes of detection were installed: i) camera detection, ii) spectrometer detection and iii) photon count detection.
-A motorized flip-mirror ensures the ability to rapidly shift between camera detection and either spectrometer or photon count detection.
-The fluorescence spectrum of the FNDs is recorded and analyzed by a fiber coupled spectrometer while alternatively photon counts are measured with a fiber coupled avalanche photo detector.
-In addition, to measure the CW ODMR spectrum of FNDs, a signal generator connected to an amplifier is connected to a single-turn copper loop antenna (5 mm) placed approximately 1\;mm above the sample.
-When the flip-mirror is positioned towards the camera, the latter captures high-resolution images of the FNDs illuminated during the experiments in real time.
-The combination of different detection methods thus made it possible to continuously monitor the position of the FNDs, determine whether they were isolated or in aggregates, and analyse their photoluminescence properties throughout the experimental process.
+As illustrated in Fig.~\ref{fig:setup}, several modes of detection were installed: i) camera detection, ii) spectrometer detection and iii) photon count detection.
+A motorized flip-mirror allows to rapidly shift between camera detection and either spectrometer or photon count detection, for recording of FND fluorescence.
+In addition, to measure the CW ODMR spectrum of FNDs, a signal generator together with an amplifier are connected to a single-turn copper loop antenna (5~mm) placed approximately 1~mm above the sample.